Sakshi1169/frontend-projects/README.md

 2.Open any project folder (e.g., todo-list-ui).
 3.Run index.html file in your browser.

-🛠 Tech Stack
+🛠 Tech Stack :
-HTML5
+  1) HTML5
-CSS3
+  2) CSS3
-(JavaScript will be added in upcoming projects)
+  3 )(JavaScript will be added in upcoming projects)
+---
 📌 Note

 This repo is mainly for frontend practice.